idwall/idcrop/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-Embed for cropping images and returning a base64 of the cropped area.
+Image cropper utility that crops an image in any polygonal shape chosen and returns a base64 of the cropped area.

 ### Usage